Southern Caramel Cake Recipe

 2 teaspoons vanilla extract

-Preheat oven to 350 degrees.
-With paddle attachment of electric mixer, cream butter and sugars together until light and fluffy.
-Beat in one egg at a time.
-Gradually add in flour mixture.
-Combine buttermilk and baking soda together, then add to flour mixture.
-Add lemon juice and vanilla extract.
+Using the paddle attachment of an electric mixer, cream butter and sugars together until light and fluffy.
+Then, beat in one egg at a time until combined.

-Grease and flour two 9 inch cake pans.
-Divide batter between pans and bake 40-45 minutes, or until golden brown and cake springs back when lightly touched in center.
-Place on wire rack to cool.
-Unmold when cake pans are slightly warm to the touch.
+Grease and flour two 9-inch cake pans.
+Divide the southern caramel cake batter between pans and bake 40-45 minutes, or until golden brown and the cakes spring back when lightly touched in center.

 INGREDIENTS:

-12 ounces unsalted butter
+16 ounces unsalted butter

-12 ounces evaporated milk (not sweetened condensed milk)
+16 ounces evaporated milk (not sweetened condensed milk)